Updated May 11, 2019 to use new Google Maps embedding API

 The greatest aggregation of Hoodoos people usually think about is at Bryce Canyon National Park.
 Bryce Canyon is almost directly to the north of the Toadstool Hoodoos.
 Both Bryce Canyon and the Toadstool Hoodoo region have been eroded by rainfall that runs into the Pariah river and south through the Pariah Canyon in the Vermillion Cliffs wilderness.

-This is an overview map of the state of Utah, the marker point is positioned on the parking area for the trail to the hoodoos.
+Overview of southern Utah.
+Zoom in for detail, the marker point is positioned on the parking area for the trail to the hoodoos.
 As you can see, this is in the very far south of Utah.

 This is a sparsely populated area, the nearest towns of any size are Big Water, about 12 miles east along state Highway 89, and Kanab 45 miles to the west along Highway 89.
 Big Water is a small town of about 300 people, however there are some facilities (stores, fuel etc) here.
 Big Water is also a jumping off point for trails into some of the most remote parts of the Grand Staircase Escalante National Monument.